DISCLAIMER: I do not own the world OR characters of JK Rowling — I'm just playing with them.

 He was guilty.

-He paced the cell back and forth; back and forth, marking the days each morning when he woke.
-He slept as a dog; woke to eat the gruel that they called porridge; one hour of push-ups; one hour of sit-ups, keep the body disciplined, keep the mind sane, he told himself repeatedly.
+He paced the cell back and forth as far as the chains would allow him; back and forth, marking the days each morning when he woke.
+He slept as a dog; woke to eat the gruel that they called porridge; one hour of push-ups; one hour of sit-ups… keep the body disciplined, keep the mind sane, he told himself repeatedly.
 He'd nap as a dog; wake to eat the gruel that they called stew and as the first wave of unhappy memories would unfold into his system, he'd transform and whimper in the corner.

 By the third year, he had his routine down to a science.
 No one spoke to him.
 The healer came to check on him once a month; let him wash with a bowl of lukewarm water and a clean cloth.
 The healer never spoke and the soul-sucking creatures hovered as the healer trembled, waiting for him to finish so that he could leave.
 The moment that the healer was gone, he became a dog once more.

 When he started his count into year four, he knew that he would die alone in this very cell.
 No one would ever discover that his old friend had been the real one to betray them; the real one to trick those who cared for him.

 The voice sounded foreign, almost too far away.
 He recognized the Scottish burr, but he couldn't place it.
 No one had spoken to him in four years, six months, and seventeen days.
 Was that his name?
 His head pounded, but for the first time all day it was clear, telling him that the soul sucking creatures had distanced themselves, at least partially, from his cell.